FAQ

 Occupational health and safety (OHS) experience

-• How many years has the provider been active in OHS training and consultation?
+• How long has the provider been active in OHS training and consultation?

-• How many years has the provider been active in your area of interest?
+• How long has the provider been active in your area of interest?

 • Does the trainer have a thorough knowledge of the OHS Regulation, policies, guidelines, and standards related to the training requirements?